Table of Contents

 - MSSQL

-Users using any of the supported databases can simply choose to display their time-series data using the location files provided by the plugin.
+Users of any supported database can choose to display their time-series data using the plugin's location files.

-The plugin comes with three in-built location files as below:
+The plugin comes with three built-in location files as follows:

 - countries.json – JSON List of countries with two-letter codes.
 Example: "CA" for Canada, "GB" for the United Kingdom, and "US" for the United States.